-I noticed that last week’s blog on authentic feminine power quickly became my most read post to date, perhaps confirming my suspicion about how hungry women are to reclaim real power.
+I noticed that last week’s post on authentic feminine power quickly became my most read post to date, perhaps confirming my suspicion about how hungry women are to reclaim real power.

 This week, my partner shared a short video clip with me that talks about manufactured consent.